genxnetwork/grape/test_cases.md

 **Description:**

-We are checking accuracy of IBIS+KING workflow with `simulate` command and option `--flow ibis_king`.
+We are checking accuracy of IBIS+KING workflow with `simulate` command and option `--flow ibis-king`.
 It will take roughly an hour.

 **Command:**